 In the trucking industry, being an owner-operator means being your own boss.
 Consistent cash flow for owner-operators is essential to keep business moving smoothly and your truck(s) on the road.
 Unfortunately, customers don’t always pay on time.
 Freight factoring for owner-operators is an alternative funding option trucking companies can utilize instead of waiting to get paid for loads already hauled.

-There are approximately 350,000 owner-operators registered in the United States.
+There are approximately 350,000 owner-operators registered in the United States, which is about 9% of truckers on the road.
 With the working capital, transportation factoring provides, truckers have fast cash to pay for fuel, cover payroll, and fund any on-the-road expenses.
 But what if you’re an owner-operator who never worked with a truck factoring company?
 How will you know if you are choosing the best freight factoring company?

 Freight Factoring for Owner-Operators Defined